 I’m often getting asked the same questions by beginners who want to keep guppies in their aquarium:

 How long do guppies live for?
 What is the lifespan of a guppy fish?
-Do male guppies have a shorter life-span than female guppies?
-Do guppies live less in aquarium than in the wild?
+Do male guppies have a shorter lifespan than female guppies?
+Do guppies live less in aquariums than in the wild?
 How to improve the longevity of my guppy fish?

 How to Improve Guppy Fish Longevity?

-You can do whatever you want, if your guppies have bad genetics.
-In most of the cases guppies with poor genetics will die before reaching the adult stage.
+You can do whatever you want if your guppies have bad genetics.
+In most cases, guppies with poor genetics will die before reaching the adult stage.

 Buying your guppy fish from experienced guppy breeders who care about breeding healthy fish with good genetics is a good start to improve the life span of your fish.